BenLangmead/bowtie/MANUAL.markdown

 Performance Tuning
 ==================

 1. Use 64-bit bowtie if possible

 The 64-bit version of Bowtie is substantially faster (usually more than 50% faster) than the 32-bit version, due to Bowtie's use of 64-bit arithmetic when searching both in the index and in the reference.
 If possible, download the 64-bit binaries for Bowtie and on a 64-bit machine.
-If you are building Bowtie from sources, you may need to pass the `-m64` option to `g++` to compile the 64-bit version; you can do this by including `BITS=64` in the arguments  to the `make` command; e.g.: `make BITS=64 bowtie`.
+If you are building Bowtie from sources, you may need to pass the `-m64` option to `g++` to compile the 64-bit version; you can do this by including `BITS=64` in the arguments  to the `make` command;
+e.g.: `make BITS=64 bowtie`.
 To determine whether your version of bowtie is 64-bit or 32-bit, run `bowtie --version`.

 2. If your computer has multiple processors/cores, use `-p`

 The `-p <int>` option causes Bowtie to launch <int> parallel search threads.
 Each thread runs on a different processor/core and all threads find alignments in parallel, increasing alignment throughput by approximately a multiple of `<int>`.

 3. If reporting many alignments per read, try tweaking `bowtie-build --offrate`

 If you are using the `-k`, `-a` or `-m` options and Bowtie is reporting many alignments per read (an average of more than about 10 per read) and you have some memory to spare, using an index with a denser SA sample can speed things up considerably.

 To do this, specify a smaller-than-default `--offrate` value when running 'bowtie-build'.
 A denser SA sample yields a larger index, but is also particularly effective at speeding up alignment when many alignments are reported per read.
-For example, decreasing the index's --offrate by 1 could as much as double alignment performance, and decreasing by 2 could quadruple alignment performance, etc.
+For example, decreasing the index's `--offrate` by 1 could as much as double alignment performance, and decreasing by 2 could quadruple alignment performance, etc.

 On the other hand, decreasing `--offrate` increases the size of the Bowtie index, both on disk and in memory when aligning reads.
 At the default `--offrate` of 5, the SA sample for the human genome occupies about 375 MB of memory when aligning reads.
 Decreasing the `--offrate` by 1 doubles the memory taken by the SA sample, and decreasing by 2 quadruples the memory taken, etc.

-    4. If bowtie "thrashes", try increasing 'bowtie --offrate'
+4. If bowtie "thrashes", try increasing `bowtie --offrate`

 If `bowtie` is beign run on a relatively low-memory machine is very slow and consistently triggers more than a few page faults per second (as observed via `top` or `vmstat` on Mac/Linux, or via a tool like `Process Explorer` on Windows), then try setting `--offrate <int>` to a *larger* `<int>` value than the value used when building the index.
-For example, bowtie-build's default `--offrate` is 5 and all pre-built indexes available from the Bowtie website are built with `--offrate 5`; so if bowtie thrashes when querying such an index, try using `bowtie --offrate 6`.
-If bowtie still thrashes, try `bowtie --offrate 7`, etc.  A higher `--offrate` causes bowtie to use a sparser sample of the suffix- array than is stored in the index; this saves memory but makes alignment reporting slower (which is especially slow when using `-a` or large `-k` or `-m`).
+For example, bowtie-build's default `--offrate` is 5 and all pre-built indexes available from the Bowtie website are built with `--offrate 5`;
+so if bowtie thrashes when querying such an index, try using `bowtie --offrate 6`.
+If bowtie still thrashes, try `bowtie --offrate 7`, etc.
+A higher `--offrate` causes bowtie to use a sparser sample of the suffix-array than is stored in the index; this saves memory but makes alignment reporting slower (which is especially slow when using `-a` or large `-k` or `-m`).

 Command Line
 ============